-We will expand the number of immigrants we support at our Community Legal Clinics by recruiting and training more volunteers and lawyers.
+We will expand the number of immigrants we support at our Legal Empowerment Clinics by recruiting and training more volunteers and lawyers.
 We aim for our legal clinics to become a reliable and effective space for trust-building and empowerment.
 These clinics not only will respond to immediate needs (e.g. assistance by immigration lawyers) but also provide opportunities for political education, story sharing, and building morale.

 We will organize parents, students, and allies to achieve educational justice for the students in the East Ramapo Central School District.
 This district, primarily serving students of color, has been systematically de-funded by an all white school board, who then funnel that funding to their private schools serving only white children.
 Education is a human right; Proyecto Faro will continue to partner in multiracial coalitions, build parent and student power, and ensure NY State reinvests and repairs these schools.

 We will continue to strengthen our mutual aid work to provide immigrants with material support.
 While we work to end economic injustice and racial discrimination, we will continue to encourage community members to act in solidarity by donating to our free store, running our food distribution program, filling our community refrigerators, and working in our Community Cultures Garden.